 - Blinbox (Talk Talk TV)

 Monthly Subscription Services, these platforms are offering indie film fans to subscribe and access a large inventory of films.
-The bad news is that rev share is based on your performance, so you probably won’t see more than a few dollars every quarter, still another good way to get your film to more audience, and get recognized.
+The bad news is that rev share is based on your performance, so you probably won’t see more than a few dollars every quarter, still another good way to boost your marketing efforts and get your film to more audience.

 Theatrical On Demand (TOD)